 SUGGS: We didn’t want it to be like a business.
 We wanted to give people room to breathe; make it a sort of community.
-But I think it was doomed from the start – it wasn’t what we were good at.
+But I think it was doomed from the start – running a record company wasn’t what we were good at.

 JEREMY LASCELLES: As was often the case, Zarjazz was just a vanity label for them to put their own records out and sign a couple of things.
 Like all artists do at a certain stage, they think they’re brilliant A&R men and undiscovered talent is coming their way.
 It’s been done many times over the years, whether it’s Apple or Swansong, and is very seldom successful.
 It ends up, all too often, just doing deals for their mates instead of making sound commercial and creative judgement calls.

-SUGGS: I think that was the point when we just lost our sparkle; both in ourselves and with our fans.
-Really, it would’ve been great if someone had come in and said, ‘Look, guys, just concentrate on what you’re good at’.
+SUGGS: It was a bit of a vanity thing, because we didn’t really know who we were going to put on the label, which was the mad thing.
+I think that was the point when we just lost our sparkle, both in ourselves and with our fans.
+Really, it would’ve been great if someone had come in and said, ‘Look, guys, just concentrate on what you do best’.

 DAVE ROBINSON: They went to Virgin wanting to put out songs they felt were meaningful.
 They tried to move their market from liking them for one reason to liking them for another and that was very difficult.
 If you get a market, you have to appreciate it; it won’t come back if you lose it.
 The basis of the Nutty Boys was the stuff that all those kids growing up remembered, and serious music it was not!
 But all their stuff was serious in a ‘folk’ way.
 They were writing about stuff they were culturally linked to, in this area of London.
 The problem was, musically, they moved off ska and didn’t really replace it.
 Suggs had that music hall thing he liked and you had that carnival swirling organ vibe and also the two producers got stuck with adding strings.
 And the social comment didn’t quite have the hooks that Mike would put into the tunes.
 Also, you can’t swap markets.
 Once you’ve got a market, it’s difficult to say, ‘They’re too young, we’ll go after these older people.’